 The by-laws of the NWT Pipe Band permit the band to name honorary lifetime members to recognize individuals who have made a major contribution to the band.
-There are currently four honorary lifetime members: Jennifer Wahlroth, Floyd Adlem, Graham “Scotty” Trotter and Dave Lovell.
+There are currently six honorary lifetime members: Brad Heath, Lorie Crawford, Jennifer Wahlroth, Floyd Adlem, Graham “Scotty” Trotter and Dave Lovell.

-Jennifer Wahlroth was presented with an Honourary Lifetime Membership at our Burns Night on January 21, 2017.
+Jennifer Wahlroth was presented with an Honorary Lifetime Membership at our Burns Night on January 21, 2017.
 Jennifer started piping lessons with the NWTPB in 1992 and began performing with the band in 1994.
 She played valued roles as an ardent piper and key band member for over 20 years, until the fall of 2016 when she moved south and retired from the band.
 A certified accountant by profession, Jennifer also served as the band's treasurer for 18 years starting in 1998.

-Although still an active member of the NWT Pipe Band, Floyd Adlem was made an honourary lifetime member at our 2006 Burns Night in recognition of his decades of service to the band.
+Although still an active member of the NWT Pipe Band, Floyd Adlem was made an honorary lifetime member at our 2006 Burns Night in recognition of his decades of service to the band.
 Floyd started with the band as a drummer in the 1970s but later switched to the pipes.
-A current member of the band’s executive, Floyd served approximately 10 years as Pipe Major before aside from that roll in 2006-2007–although band members were quite prepared to elect him Pipe Major for Life.
+A current member of the band’s executive (Secretary-Treasurer), Floyd served approximately 10 years as Pipe Major before aside from that roll in 2006-2007–although band members were quite prepared to elect him Pipe Major for Life.

 Pipers Thea Gillis and Coady Summerfield composed the tune “Pipe Major Floyd Adlem” for Floyd’s induction as an honorary lifetime member.

 Graham “Scotty” Trotter

-“Scotty” Trotter was the first ever person to be recognized by the band with an honourary lifetime membership.
+“Scotty” Trotter was the first ever person to be recognized by the band with an honorary lifetime membership.
 A former drummer with the band, Scotty played a key role in organizing what we know as the NWT Pipe Band today.
 Scotty retired from the band in 1996, leaving it with the Scotty Trotter Musical Achievement Award to encourage band members to continue to develop their musical skills.
 Graham (Scotty) Trotter passed away on Saturday, July 22, 2017 at the age of 82.